tharunShiv/tharunshiv-blog/src/content/minepi.md

 <small><i>Source: SubReddit. @Giant2005 @MaikMerra</i></small>

+> How to earn DogeCoin, Brave Rewards, Cryptocurrency for free while you just browse the internet? https://www.tharunshiv.com/earn-brave-rewards

 ## Your thoughts on Pi Network?

 What are your thoughts on the Pi Network?
 Do you think it is a scam?
 I am a very new user of this network, so this is all of what I have researched about it.
 Feel free to put forward your points about this in the discussions below.

 > I am no where associated or sponsored by the Pi Network.
 I am just trying to spread the word and get your perspective on it.
 Do your research before taking any huge steps.

+> How to earn DogeCoin, Brave Rewards, Cryptocurrency for free while you just browse the internet? https://www.tharunshiv.com/earn-brave-rewards

 > **Considering Subscribing to my YouTube Channel if you like the video content: https://youtube.com/c/developerTharun** 😊